Get to know HI Canada

 hostelling experience in Canada

 Hostelling International Canada is part of the world's largest hostel network made up of 3,900 hostels in 64 countries.
-Fifty-six of those hostels are right here in Canada, from the Pacific to the Atlantic.
+Fifty-seven of those hostels are right here in Canada, from the Pacific to the Atlantic.

 HI Canada is a not-for-profit, member-based organization and all of our hostels are regularly inspected for high quality standards.